awsdocs/aws-security-hub-user-guide/doc_source/control-finding-take-action.md

 To reflect the current status of your investigation, you set the workflow status\.
 See [Setting the workflow status for findings](finding-workflow-status.md)\.

-AWS Security Hub also allows you to send selected findings to a custom action in CloudWatch Events\.
+AWS Security Hub also allows you to send selected findings to a custom action in Amazon EventBridge\.
 See [Sending findings to a custom action](finding-send-to-custom-action.md)\.